-- Safety Guide, the phrase "transition from emergency exposure situation to existing exposure situation" is used. - 3 1.13.
-The guidance and recommendations provided in this Safety Guide are not to be applied to: - The termination of radiological situations in which contamination has occurred due to a human activity that is not an emergency exposure situation.
+- 1 1.13.
+The guidance and recommendations provided in this Safety Guide are not to be applied to: - 2 The termination of radiological situations in which contamination has occurred due to a human activity that is not an emergency exposure situation.
 This would include, for example, situations arising from planned discharges of radioactive material into the environment or legacy sites. - Arrangements for managing existing exposure situations and long term remediation, as well as arrangements for decommissioning of accident damaged facilities warranting permanent shutdown; relevant guidance can be found in Refs [16-19].
-However, the basic concepts and approaches contained in this Safety Guide will support, within the context of overall emergency preparedness, the planning for the management of the existing exposure situation following the termination of the nuclear or radiological emergency. - 13 1.14.
-This Safety Guide does not provide guidance or recommendations on meeting the requirements set forth in GSR Part 7 [2] in relation to ensuring that arrangements are made for taking urgent and early protective actions and other response actions during the emergency phase; relevant guidance can be found in Refs [4] and [5].
-However, this Safety Guide provides guidance for the integration and coordination of activities from the start of the emergency until its termination. - 1.15.
-This Safety Guide does not provide recommendations on communication with the public in preparedness for and response to a nuclear or radiological emergency in relation to the termination of the emergency including the transition phase; relevant guidance is provided in Ref.
-[20]. - 21 1.16.
-This Safety Guide does not provide guidance concerning nuclear security considerations in relation to the termination of nuclear or radiological emergencies initiated by a nuclear security event. - 23 Relevant information related to nuclear security can be found in the Nuclear Security Series [21 -23]. - 24 1.17.
-Terms are used in this Safety Guide as defined in GSR Part 7 [2] and the IAEA Safety Glossary [24].
-The use of various phases of a nuclear or radiological emergency in the context of this - 26 Safety Guide is clarified in Section 2.
+However, the basic concepts and approaches contained in this Safety Guide will support, within the context of overall emergency preparedness, the planning for the management of the existing exposure situation following the termination of the nuclear or radiological emergency. - 1.14.
+This Safety Guide does not provide guidance or recommendations on meeting the requirements set forth in GSR Part 7 [2] in relation to ensuring that arrangements are made for taking urgent and early protective actions and other response actions during the emergency phase; relevant - 14 guidance can be found in Refs [4] and [5].
+However, this Safety Guide provides guidance for the - integration and coordination of activities from the start of the emergency until its termination. - 16 1.15.
+This Safety Guide does not provide recommendations on communication with the public in - 17 preparedness for and response to a nuclear or radiological emergency in relation to the termination of - the emergency including the transition phase; relevant guidance is provided in Ref.
+[20]. - 19 1.16.
+This Safety Guide does not provide guidance concerning nuclear security considerations in - 20 relation to the termination of nuclear or radiological emergencies initiated by a nuclear security event. - 21 Relevant information related to nuclear security can be found in the Nuclear Security Series [21 -23]. - 22 1.17.
+Terms are used in this Safety Guide as defined in GSR Part 7 [2] and the IAEA Safety - Glossary [24].
+The use of various phases of a nuclear or radiological emergency in the context of this - 24 Safety Guide is clarified in Section 2. - 25 STRUCTURE - 26 1.18.
+This Safety Guide is comprised of four sections.
+Section 2 describes various phases of a - 27 nuclear or radiological emergency.
+It focusses on the concept of the 'transition phase' and discusses - 28 the meaning of the termination of a nuclear or radiological emergency and the beginning of either a - 29 planned exposure situation or an existing exposure situation.
+Section 3 provides the primary objective - 30 for terminating a nuclear or radiological emergency and elaborates on the general and specific - 31 prerequisites that need to be met to terminate an emergency.
+Section 3 also provides generic guidance - 32 on the timeframes in which a nuclear or radiological emergency is to be terminated.
+Section 4 - describes the arrangements to be made at the preparedness stage, as part of the overall emergency - describes the arrangements to be made at the preparedness stage, as part of the overall emergency - 34 preparedness, in order to facilitate the implementation of activities that enable the termination of the - 35 emergency during the transition phase.
+The Appendix provides considerations for adjusting or lifting - 36 protective actions and other response actions during the transition phase.
+Annex I provides case - 37 studies of several past nuclear or radiological emergencies that support the guidance and - 38 recommendations provided in this Safety Guide.
+Annex II presents factors that need to be considered - when justifying and optimizing the protection strategy at the national level.